 - 35-40 saltine crackers or graham crackers

 - 1 ½ cups toppings as desired such as pecans walnuts, crushed OREO cookies, pretzels, toffee bits, M&Ms, or drizzles of other melted chocolate

 - Preheat oven to 300°F. Line a 15” x 10” x 1” pan with parchment paper or a silicone mat.
 Line up crackers in a single layer in rows on foil.

 - Meanwhile, using a candy thermometer, melt butter and brown sugar in a small saucepan.
 Bring to a boil and boil for 2 to 3 minutes (270 to 290 degrees if using a candy thermometer).
 Immediately pour over crackers and spread evenly with a spatula.

 - Bake 5 minutes or until the candy hardens (300 to 310 degrees if using a candy thermometer).
 Remove from oven.

 - Meanwhile, melt the chocolate chips in the microwave in 30-second increments at 50% power until melted.
 Spread over hardened caramel.

 - Sprinkle nuts or other toppings and press into the chocolate using a greased spatula.
 Cut into squares while warm.
-Cool completely and store in the refrigerator.
+Cool completely for at least 15 minutes and store in the refrigerator.